Building a website for your small business is daunting – we know from first-hand experience.

 By keeping your customers up-to-date and allowing them to engage with your business on their time, not yours, you’re keeping them happy.
 A happy customer = a happy balance book!

 It’s not enough to create any old business website, it has to look professional.
-Customers will punish a poor business website by voting with their feet (and mouse cursors) and refusing to shop with you.
+Customers will punish a poor business website by refusing to shop with you.
+It’s that simple.

 Think of your website as a résumé for your small business: a stunning site will convince customers that you are a credible company and one they should spend their money with.